SashaKYotoz/Bedrockoid/README.md

 - Wet sponge dries out when in dry biome (doesn't dry out instantly like in nether, it takes some time)
 - Stop elytra flying by pressing space on air
 - Cauldron fills naturally if fluid is above it (doesn't fill in instantly, it takes some time)
-- Cauldron are Waterloggable
+- Waterloggablity fixed for cauldron, stonecutter, bed, anvil, grindstone, hopper, lectern, fence gate and pressure plate
 - Plants can be covered in snow
 - Plants can be multiplied by bonemealing
 - Redstone can be connected to pistons
 - Armor stand has arms by default
-- ~~Horses' size changes due to time to grow up~~ (feature was deimplemented due to bug with horse taming)

 <hr>

 ## Feature implemented in mod are also presented in:

 - [Bedrockify](https://github.com/juancarloscp52/BedrockIfy/) - mod that makes Java Edition looks completely like Bedrock Edition
 - [SnowUnderTrees](https://github.com/bl4ckscor3/SnowUnderTrees/) - mod that places snow under trees
 - [SnowRealMagic](https://github.com/Snownee/SnowRealMagic/) - mod that brings amazing interaction with snow
+- [WilderWild](https://github.com/FrozenBlock/WilderWild/) - mod, which name describe it the best way, making Minecraft world way more unique and interesting